squinkylabs/Demo/docs/oversample-readme.md

 That said, there are most likely other filters that work "better".

 ## Demo Filter1

-Since the oversampler will use a filter, we first made a module to do just the filtering.
+Since the over-sampler will use a filter, we first made a module to do just the filtering.

+## Demo Shaper1

+Here we made a clipper that uses oversampling to reduce the aliasing.
+It has outputs both with and without the oversampling, so that it's easy to compare.

+There are many ways in software to make an oversampling effect.
+The way we did it by putting it all in a utility class makes it easy to show how simple this it.
+In a "real" module one would probably architect things differently.